 It is essential to our future success that we have a product and service range that is suited to the market in terms of technology, price and delivery time.
 The changing needs of our customers and new standards and regulations – especially in promising markets such as China – require that we continuously develop and improve our products and services.
 Research and development required for adjustments consumes significant financial and human resources, with no guarantee of success in either the medium or the long term.

 To avoid any negative impact on earnings, it is important to recognise the market-related or technical risks early on.
 To this end, we are constantly updating our development process, which incorporates various control levels.
 As sales employees are regularly included in this process, risks arising from changes in markets or applications can be taken into account in good time in the evaluation.
-This close integration also enables us to respond to new market trends more quickly than our competitors.

 As part of acquisition projects, we examine properties for possible contamination before purchase.
 We take account of critical issues by way of corresponding contractual regulations with the seller and implement appropriate measure in consultation it.